-I am a PhD candidate in the Department of Communication and Media at the University of Michigan, Ann Arbor, USA.
-I am also closely involved with the Global Media Studies Initiative (GMSI) here at Michigan.
+I am a PhD candidate in the Department of Communication and Media and Rackham Predoctoral Fellow at the University of Michigan, Ann Arbor, USA.
+I was also closely involved with setting up the Global Media Studies Initiative (GMSI) at Michigan.

 So far, I’ve attempted to answer this question by focusing on the circulation of various forms of political speech online and offline, and the implications of such circulation on the formation of new public cultures in South Asia.
-I’ve been particularly interested in cases that lie at the intersection of cultural politics, state-citizen relations, and algorithmic media.
+I’ve been particularly interested in cases that lie at the intersection of cultural politics, state-citizen relations, and digital/algorithmic media.